dbills777/RESTful-CRUD-NodeJS-React-Server/README.md

 ```

 ## At least 1 endpoint allowing user to update an item via PUT or PATCH HTTP verbs
+- This Endpoint will execute when Editing a characters info by either clicking the "dots" or "edit icon".

 ```javascript
 //Use route in app.js